 - There is a fridge at the isolation flat.
 Please ensure that all food and personal items are named and dated.

 - Toys and comforters

-- There are beds at the isolation flat however you may want to bring your own bed if this is where you usually sleep.
+- There are beds at the isolation flat, however you may want to bring your own bed if this is where you usually sleep.

 I’m certain I’ve brought far too much stuff.
 I’m pretty comfortable with the amount of food I’ve brought, but I packed almost every toy I own even though I hardly ever play with them and I’ve never even slept on the cat bed I’ve brought.

 Squeak seems to have brought enough food to last him until the end of next year but Ron on the other hand looks as if he’s planning to spend the next two weeks eating Party Mix treats and catnip.
 No danger of him stockpiling food!
 I thought of my own food, named and dated in the fridge.
-Ron was a notorious food thief and would need to be watched.
+Ron is a notorious food thief and would need to be watched.

-“Thoughtless,” says Ron shaking his head incredulously.
+“Arrogant entitlement,” says Ron shaking his head incredulously.

-“What does that mean?”
+“What does omnipotent mean?”
 I ask.